Jabberwocky (film): Accidental and unconventional happiness

 An important theme that Gilliam cited on the film's audio commentary is happiness.
 By the end of the film Dennis gets everything a fairy tale hero would want (recognition for killing the beast, the princess' hand in marriage and half of the kingdom) by accident.
 All Dennis wanted was to live a humdrum life, with an overweight peasant girl who didn't even like him.

 Reception

 Critical response

 Jabberwocky received a mixed response from critics.
-On Rotten Tomatoes, it holds a rating of 48%, based on 21 reviews, with an average rating of 5.9/10.
+On Rotten Tomatoes, it holds a rating of 45%, based on 22 reviews, with an average rating of 5.8/10.

 Vincent Canby of The New York Times wrote the film a positive review, describing it as "the most marvelously demented British comedy to come along since Monty Python and The Holy Grail, to which Jabberwocky is a sort of stepson."
 Variety gave the film a mixed review, praising the monster as "inspired dark imagination," but ultimately describing the film as "long on jabber but short on yocks."
 Gene Siskel of the Chicago Tribune gave the film a one-star negative review, calling it "a film suitable for those who like unfunny comedies" and added that "to link it to Lewis Carroll or to his poem is to insult both."
-He further commented:
+He further commented, "Jabberwocky is being billed as made by the Monty Python comedy crew, with artwork that suggests it's a sequel to Monty Python and the Holy Grail. [sic] That's misleading on both counts.
+Only a couple of the Python gang (seen regularly on WTTW-Ch.
+11) contributed to the script, and the result is a crude and totally unfunny picture. [...]
+When in doubt, the script resorts to jokes about urination, defecation, or dismemberment."